|FEMALE CARDINALS ARE FEATURED IN MY BOOKS|

 I also featured this passage within a 2016 blog posting when I explained that Cam, the Northern cardinal who used to visit my (featured in the photo atop this entry, where she is in my rooftop garden) always believed that it is important for everyone of us to have sharp ears and she spent time taking care of hers!

-This is one of many points that Cam discusses in her book series, Words In Our Beak.
+This is one of many points that Cam discusses in volume one of her three volume book series, Words In Our Beak.